mauro1855/alfresco-mvc/README.md

 Alfresco-MVC REST
 ===
-This small library enables the usage of Spring @MVC within Alfresco.
+This small library enables the usage of Spring MVC within Alfresco.
 Instead of writing webscripts and all the glue configuration that goes with that, you can simply write Springframework Controllers, Services/Components, ... with Spring annotations.

 ```
 @Controller